Youth Volunteering

 Youth volunteering on the River Colne

-In 2024, Herts and Middlesex Wildlife Trust, Rediscovering the River Colne and Community Connections CIC launched a youth volunteer scheme where young people learn and carry out river conservation work along the River Colne.
+In 2024, Herts and Middlesex Wildlife Trust, Rediscovering the River Colne and Community Connections CIC launched a youth volunteer scheme where young people learned to carry out river conservation work along the River Colne.

 Community Connection Projects CIC is a not for profit company who carry out land and river management projects in Watford.
 They work along the river Colne and often collaborate with local schools and community groups.

-Volunteers attend once a month for six months and learn about different methods of river management, become confident using hand tools and carry out tasks such as coppicing, river litter picks, invasive species control and dead-hedging.
+Volunteers attended once a month for six months and learned about different methods of river management, became confident using hand tools and carried out tasks such as coppicing, river litter picks, invasive species control and dead-hedging.

-Alongside the scheme, the volunteers have the opportunity to achieve AQA Unit Awards that specifically recognise their achievements and learning while volunteering.
+Alongside the scheme, the volunteers had the opportunity to achieve AQA Unit Awards that specifically recognised their achievements and learning while volunteering.